-The RN-BSN program at the University of Wisconsin Green Bay (UW-Green Bay) provides an opportunity for Registered Nurses (RNs) holding an Associate Degree or Diploma in Nursing to earn a Bachelor of Science Degree in Nursing (BSN).
+The RN-BSN program at the University of Wisconsin Green Bay (UW-Green Bay) provides an opportunity for Registered Nurses (RNs) holding an Associate Degree in Nursing to earn a Bachelor of Science Degree in Nursing (BSN).
 This accredited, high quality program is designed to be nurse friendly.
 It is a flexible program designed to meet the needs of adult learners and working registered nurses.
-Prior learning is acknowledged through liberal articulation and transfer policies.

-The program is built upon the foundation of the Associate Degree or Diploma in Nursing and includes general education courses, courses supportive of Nursing, and the upper-level Nursing Major.
+The program is built upon the foundation of the Associate Degree in Nursing and includes general education courses, courses supportive of Nursing, and the upper-level Nursing Major.
 The program consists of 120 credits for the BSN degree.
 The RN typically transfers 60 credits through articulation agreements.
 Additional credits completed at other universities, colleges, or community colleges may also transfer.
 The remaining UW-Green Bay requirements for graduation include 30 credits of general education and support courses for the Nursing Major, a college level chemistry course (if chemistry was not taken as part of the Associate Degree or Diploma in Nursing) and 30 credits of upper-level Nursing courses.